Taemin

 Taemin debuted as a soloist in 2014 with the release of his first extended play (EP), Ace.
 It peaked at number one on the South Korean Gaon Album Chart, and its lead single "Danger" reached number five on the Gaon Digital Chart.
 His first studio album, Press It (2016), also charted at number one on the Gaon Album Chart.
 Taemin made his solo debut in Japan in July 2016 with the release of his second EP, Sayonara Hitori.
+His third EP, Flame of Love, was released a year later.

-In 2017, Taemin released his second Korean studio album, Move, and the title track gained attention for its distinctive choreography.
+In October 2017, Taemin released his second Korean studio album, Move, and the title track gained attention for its distinctive choreography.
 In 2018, Taemin released his first Japanese studio album, Taemin, and embarked on his first Japanese tour, named Sirius.
 His third Korean studio album, Never Gonna Dance Again (2020), led by singles "Criminal" and "Idea", was widely recognized by critics as one of the best K-pop releases of the year.
+He followed this with the EPs Advice (2021), Guilty (2023) and Eternal (2024).

 Career

 2008–2013: Career beginnings

-Lee Tae-min was born on July 18, 1993.
+Lee Tae-min was born on July 18, 1993 in Seoul.
 He joined SM Entertainment as a trainee with talent in singing and dancing and was chosen to debut as a member of Shinee in 2008 at age 14.
 The group officially debuted on May 25, 2008, performing on the music program Inkigayo on SBS.
-Taemin made his acting debut the following year in MBC's comedy Tae Hee, Hye Kyo, Ji Hyun as Junsu.
+Taemin made his acting debut the following year in MBC's comedy Hilarious Housewives as Junsu.
 In January 2012, he voiced the main character in the Korean version of the animated film Koala Kid.
 He also joined the singing competition program Immortal Songs 2 as a contestant.

 On September 19, 2012, Taemin released his first soundtrack song (OST), "U", for the drama To The Beautiful You.
 On October 16, it was announced that Taemin, alongside Super Junior's Eunhyuk and Super Junior-M's Henry, Girls' Generation's Hyoyeon, and Exo's Kai and Luhan would participate as a six-member dance team for the Veloster theme song "Maxstep", the collaboration between SM Entertainment and Hyundai.
 A video teaser of the song premiered at the PYL Younique Show on October 17.

 In April 2013, SM Entertainment revealed that Taemin would be taking part in the reality variety show We Got Married with Son Na-eun as his partner, replacing the previous couple Kwanghee and Sunhwa.
 In the same year, Taemin made a three-episode appearance on the drama Dating Agency: Cyrano as idol singer Yang Ho-yeol with the stage name Ray.
 In June, he featured in Super Junior-M's Henry solo song "Trap" alongside Super Junior's Kyuhyun.
 In December, Taemin participated in the soundtrack of the series Prime Minister & I, providing vocals for the track "Footsteps", the first track to be previewed on the series, at the end of its third episode.